-Graduating candidates have two opportunities to celebrate degree completion: University of Arizona Commencement & College of Nursing Convocation.
+Graduating students have two opportunities to celebrate degree completion: University of Arizona (U of A) Commencement and College of Nursing (CON) Convocation.

 University of Arizona Commencement